 This may sound old school but carrying a small diary with you along with the most important contact numbers can be of great help.
 Sure, you have these numbers in your cell phone as well.
 But carry the diary as a backup in case you need to call back home if you have a wheelchair situation.

 When you travel solo as a woman, always make sure that you spend more time in public spaces.
 Also, stay in places that are credible.

 Doing prior research and hearing from fellow travelers on this will surely help.
 I find hostels really safe and fun.
 In India, I’ve found Government Guest Houses to be really safe.
 Just book them in advance and you will get a reservation.

 I want to mention here that if you want to travel to difficult terrains, try traveling with a trusted friend.
-This is because he/she will help you maneuver the wheelchair in trying conditions.
+This is because he/she will help you manoeuvre the wheelchair in trying conditions.

 My Advice to New Wheelchair Travelers

-First and foremost thing that I would like to stress upon is to never allow any kind of pessimism to get to you.
+The first and foremost thing that I would like to stress is to never allow any kind of pessimism to get to you.
 Whatever your condition, if you are passionate about travelling, just do it.

 Try to find means and ways to do it because nothing is impossible.
 Don’t allow the world to make it seem impossible.
 Sure, ask for help if needed but move ahead in your journey.

 Do your research and please read reviews on Trip Advisor and Google by people with a similar condition as yours.
 You will be amazed at the commonality of questions.
 You can check my reviews under @wheelchairandeye on most of such portals

 Try to book budget accommodation.
 Also, stay aware of low-cost but good airlines.
 I have been lately been using Skyscanner.
 I think it gives you a good idea of the cheapest airfares.
 I have a Hostel World app and also I look on booking.com for my Stays.